Dr Ricarda Vidal

 Expertise and public engagement

 Ricarda’s teaching is based on her research and publications in visual culture and cultural history.
-She teaches the optional module Cultures of Technology, which traces the impact of technological innovation on cultural production from 1900 to the present.
-She also contributes to the MA CCI core modules Contested Cultures, Analysing the Cultural & Creative Industries and Research Approaches.
+She teaches the optional module Future Memory and contributes to the core modules on the MA CCI and MA ACM.

-Ricarda has organised several public workshops, commissioned artworks and curated a number of exhibitions in the course of her practice-based research project “Translation Games”.
-She is regularly collaborating with artists, textile designers, translators, writers and members of the public with an interest in the creative use of language and an expanded notion of what translation can mean.
-Recent venues for public events have included the Poetry Library (Southbank Centre), the British Library and the Guildhall.
+Ricarda has organised several public workshops, commissioned artworks and curated a number of exhibitions in the course of her practice-based research projects “Translation Games” (www.translationsgames.net) and “Talking Transformations” (www.talkingtransformations.eu).
+She is regularly collaborating with poets, artists, textile designers, translators, writers and members of the public with an interest in the creative use of language and an expanded notion of what translation can mean.
+Recent venues for public events have included the National Poetry Library (Southbank Centre), the British Library, Whitstable Biennale, Ledbury Poetry Festival and the Guildhall.

 Further, Ricarda has presented her research at public events at Tate, the ICA and artist-run galleries and spaces in the UK and abroad.

-She is also always happy to talk about her research into driving, cars and car crashes as cultural phenomena.
+She is also always happy to talk about her research into violent death, driving, cars and car crashes as cultural phenomena.